immunefi-team/Bounty_Boosts/Alchemix/30651 - [SC - Critical] Insolvency in RevenueHandlersol because unclaim....md

 # Insolvency in `RevenueHandler.sol` because unclaimed revenue is re-counted

-Submitted on Thu May 02 2024 20:32:14 GMT-0400 (Atlantic Standard Time) by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 3rd 2024 at 02:32:14 UTC by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30651